Anton Walbrook: Death

 In 1967, Walbrook suffered a heart attack on stage while acting in a theatrical production.
 He survived but later died at the home of actress Hansi Burg in the Garatshausen district of Feldafing, Bavaria, West Germany.
 His ashes were interred in the churchyard of St. John's Church, Hampstead, London, as he had wished in his will.
 He is buried with his partner Eugene Edwards, a London florist, although Edwards' name is not on the tombstone.

-A biography of Walbrook, penned by James Downs, was published in 2020.
+A biography, Anton Walbrook: A Life of Masks and Mirrors by James Downs, was published in 2020.

 Legacy

 American director Wes Anderson is a great fan of The Red Shoes, and once boasted that he knew all of Walbrook's dialogue in that film by heart.
 Ralph Fiennes, who played the dandyish hotel concierge Gustave H. in Anderson's film The Grand Budapest Hotel, said that Anderson asked him to study Walbrook's work in The Red Shoes to prepare for his performance.
 In addition, Gustave's mustache is based on Walbrook's.